 Messages from medical professionals to their patients about the importance of reduced sodium consumption is nothing new.
 They often cite processed foods as the villain, calling out canned soups, cheesy sauces and other shelf-stable products in particular.

-But up until recently, the food and beverage industry has been relatively slow to introduce lower sodium products, often because demand for the products simply hasn’t warranted the effort or cost.
+Up until recently, the food and beverage industry has been relatively slow to introduce lower sodium products, often because demand for the products simply didn't warrant the effort or cost.
 Another reason?
 Formulating reduced-sodium options that taste as good as the original and check all the boxes for texture, cost savings and clean labels has been nearly impossible.

 New ingredient innovations are starting to change all that, and many food and beverage companies are stepping up their efforts.